Late preterm infant: Challenges to feeding

-When To Start Feeding
+When to start feeding

 Factors such as hemodynamic stability, severe IUGR, respiratory, abdominal exam, whether feeding cues are present, and stable glucose could all effect the timing of nutrition.
 Some preterm infants will be NPO (nil per os).
 If infants are unable to start oral or enteral intake intravenous fluids may begin with amino acids or total parenteral nutrition.

 According to the American Academy of Pediatrics section on breastfeeding recommendations are all infants should receive human milk.